ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 - protests
 - hotels
 - Shopping centers
-- extended family (especially family you don't get along with)
 - neighbors you don't get along with
 - colleagues you don't get along with
 - veterans